algolia/docsearch/docs/src/apply.md

 ---
 layout: two-columns
-title: Does my project qualify?
+title: Applying to DocSearch
 ---

+// TODO

 ## Our policy